 - Pinnacle Hill Quest—Lyme, NH.
 Climb up Lyme’s popular hill and enjoy extraordinary Connecticut River views.
-If you’ve never been, a fun relic awaits you at the top. **TEMPORARY RE-ROUTE**DO NOT PARK ON CUTTING HILL RD** We’re updating this Quest clues to reflect the new parking and starting point for this Quest, but until the clues are updated, please park at the new pull-off on High Bridge Rd and begin your Quest from there.
+If you’ve never been, a fun relic awaits you at the top. **TEMPORARY RE-ROUTE**DO NOT PARK ON CUTTING HILL RD** We’ve updated this Quest to reflect the new parking and starting point for this Quest.
+Please park at the new pull-off on High Bridge Rd and begin your Quest from there.
 Trail signs will help guide you up to the top of the hill, where your treasure lies.
-Disregard the first few Quest clues, which are specific to the old parking area on Cutting Hill Rd**

-- The Quest for the Lonesome Pine—Thetford, VT.
+- Zebedee Wetlands Quest —Thetford, VT.
 This Quest leads to a scenic wetland and a premier birding site.
-Learn how to identify different plant and animal species and when to find them! *This Quest is temporarily closed due to road washout from recent storms.
-We are working on some Quest clue revisions that will bring the Quest back on line mid-summer.
-Check back soon!**
+Learn how to identify different plant and animal species and when to find them!

 - Bill Hill Quest—Thetford, VT.
 Vermont writer Noel Perrin’s favorite spot was conserved by the Upper Valley Land Trust.
 Follow this Quest to read some of his poetry on the very hilltop that was his muse.
 Uniquely beautiful pastures, stone walls, and forested vistas await.